Life as a tortuga is good. I’ve got everything I need, and it’s always with me. My driver is learning from me … simplicity, yet lacking nothing.

 We’ve chosen simple living … but with every necessary convenience: kitchen, bathroom, shower, electricity and gas.
 We’re ready to go anywhere and stay anywhere.
 We pack way over 400 amp-hours and have two propane tanks.
 It’s a home!
 A tiny home.

 We’re adaptable.
 If electric power is available, we just plug in.
 If water is around, we attach to the spigot.
 If sewage hookups are close, we use them.
 And if not, we’re fully self contained.

 We just look like any clean and polished truck and camper … new-ish … nothing hanging from it … no slide-outs, no generator or other equipment.
 Just like locals heading out for the weekend.

-Our accommodations are a spacious ninety, yes 90, square feet of living quarters.
-Well, actually a little more, as the extended cab has space under the back seat for storage.
+Our accommodations are a spacious ninety, yes 90, square feet of living quarters (that’s around 9 square meters).
+Well, actually a little more, as the extended cab in our truck has storage space under the back seat.

 We’ve got a quiet ride too … we don’t listen to the rattling and squeaking of our home when we cruise down the road.
 We’re up front, in a nice quiet truck.